Titantek/ada-outlier-datastory/content.md

    where $$\beta$$ are the coefficients to fit.

 We first prepare the data: we split it in training, validation and testing datasets.
 80% of the samples goes in training, whereas validation and testing gather 10% of the samples each.
 We use a logistic regression model that we fit on the training set.
 The data is quite unbalanced: more than 70% of the games are wins!
 We thus use sample weights to mitigate this effect.
 We fix the level of significance for the coefficients at 0.01.
-Here are the results:
+Here are the coefficients with pvalue below the significance threshold:
 <iframe src="/ada-outlier-datastory/assets/img/results_log_reg_cat.html" width="900px" height="600px" alt='results_log_reg'></iframe>

 <div class="chat">